RobertFent/tinc-rpi-client/README.md

 Based on: https://github.com/vimagick/dockerfiles/tree/master/tinc.<br>
 I also use the image above on my server and let the client tinc folder generate there.<br>

+## setup
-1. copy tinc folder from tinc host in the same dir where the docker-compose.yml is located
+- copy tinc folder from tinc host in the same dir where the docker-compose.yml is located
-2. run 'docker-compose up -d'
+- run 'docker-compose up -d'<br><br>

+More information about the client setup: https://github.com/RobertFent/tincClientSetup